CodeSmile-0000011110110111/de.codesmile.luny/README.md

 [![Luny Logo](~Media/LunyLogo.png)](https://lunyscript.com)

-# Luny: Lua scripting in Unity - Editor and Runtime
+# Luny: Lua in Unity - Editor and Runtime Scripting

 Use Lua as if it were C#.
 Except there's no compiling.
 Just iterate, iterate, iterate.
 Reloading happens upon saving, instantly.
 Your code editor remains in focus while you're glancing at the changes in the editor, or build!